open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ## .NET CLR Profiler

-OpenTelemetry .NET Auto-Instrumentation has to be configured as .NET CLR Profiler in order to peform bytecode instrumentation.
+To perform bytecode instrumentation, configure the OpenTelemetry .NET auto-instrumentation as a .NET CLR Profiler.
 Below are the environment variables used by CLR to setup the profiler.

 | Environment variable | Description | Value |